Section Quicklinks

 - Properly acknowledge donors for receipt of donations according to IRS rules

-- Some organizations will need to hire a CPA to perform an annual Audit or Financial Review
+- Some organizations (recommended for organizations with annual total revenues over $500,000) will need to hire a CPA to perform an annual Audit or Financial Review

 - Quarterly Payroll Tax reports - state and federal